Agentic Much? Adoption of Coding Agents on GitHub: Methodology

-\paragraph{Commit-level adoption} Our first use of these metrics is to categorize projects in terms of their \emph{commit-level adoption}.
-For any chosen time window we classify a repository into one of five commit‑level adoption levels.
+\begin{diffversion}{ In addition we use the overall commit ratio to categorize projects in terms of their \emph{commit-level adoption}.
+For any chosen time window we classify a repository into one of five commit‑level adoption levels: } \paragraph{Commit-level adoption} Our first use of these metrics is to categorize projects in terms of their \emph{commit-level adoption}.
+For any chosen time window we classify a repository into one of five commit‑level adoption levels. \end{diffversion}

 \begin{itemize} \item \textbf{No Commits}: The period contains no AI-assisted commits. \item \textbf{Experimental}: An AI commit ratio below 1 \%. \item \textbf{Limited Use} A ratio between 1 \% and 5 \%, but still below 5 \%. \item \textbf{Consistent Use} AI commits represent 5–20 \% of all activity in the period. \item \textbf{Pervasive} More than 20 \% of commits are AI-assisted, indicating widespread use. \end{itemize}